diegov-cyb/wazuh-alienvault-otx-kibana-monitoring-lab/README.md

 ![Agent Key Extraction & Inventory Verification](images/Wazuh6.PNG)

 ## **6. Vulnerability Dashboard Overview**
 This displays the vulnerability summary for the enrolled Windows 11 agent.
 It shows the total number of detected vulnerabilities categorized by critical, high, medium, low, and pending evaluation.
 The dashboard includes top vulnerabilities by severity, affected packages, and agent distribution.
-This confirms Wazuh's ability to identify OS-level weaknesses such as kernel, driver, and privelege-related CVEs.
+This confirms Wazuh's ability to identify OS-level weaknesses such as kernel, driver, and privilege-related CVEs.
 ![Vulnerability Dashboard Overview](images/Wazuh7.PNG)

 ## **7. Wazuh Overview Panel**